 “Oh, it’s kind of dark on that side of town,” is just a single example of the varying degrees of racism I ran into during a family gathering over the holidays.
 That’s some of my family members’ not-so-subtle code for a neighborhood being primarily black, hence the reason why we couldn’t see a movie in that area past dusk.
 And, by the way, that’s just about the mildest stuff I heard them say.

 Before I had a kid, I’d just try to ignore this stuff.
 I knew I could never expect to change the minds of the bigoted older generations in my family.
-But now that I have a daughter, part of me feels like I need to do something about this so that she doesn’t think bigotry is okay because Uncle Charlie said it.
+But now that I have a daughter, I want to do something about this so that she doesn’t think bigotry is okay because Uncle Charlie said it.

 I’m not quite sure what I should be doing, though.
 Should I call out Uncle Charlie and tell him to knock it off?
-Is it worth making all of Christmas dinner uncomfortable, especially when I know Uncle Charlie isn’t going to have some revelation about racial equality at age 75?
-Even if I’m supposed to speak up, what if I chicken out (which I most likely will)?
+I feel like Uncle Charlie isn’t going to have some revelation about racial equality at age 78.
 Is it enough to talk to my daughter later and explain why these views are abhorrent?
-If so, how do I start that conversation?
+How do I start that conversation?

 Basically: What do I tell my kids about their racist relatives?